About AshDHD Learning

 Neurodivergent-Informed by Design

-The frameworks prioritise structure, predictability, reduced demand and regulation-first responses recognising how ADHD, Autism, PDA, FASD and overlapping profiles shape behaviour, communication and stress responses.
+The frameworks prioritise structure, predictability, reduced demand and regulation-first responses, recognising how ADHD, autism, PDA, FASD and overlapping profiles shape behaviour, communication and stress responses in young people aged 16 to 25.

 These principles improve outcomes for neurodivergent young people and create calmer, more sustainable environments for staff.